 Established in 1994, the Olympic Coast National Marine Sanctuary (OCNMS) covers 8,260 sq. km off the coast of the state of Washington in the United States.
 It extends between 25 and 50 miles into the Pacific Ocean, covering major groundfish fishery areas and several submarine canyons.
-A 2006 National Oceanic and Atmospheric Administration (NOAA) expedition found a diverse benthic community, including gorgonians, stony corals, and reef-building sponges.
+Page 4 2006 National Oceanic and Atmospheric Administration (NOAA) expedition found a diverse benthic community, including gorgonians, stony corals, and reef-building sponges.
 An extensive array of marine mammals can also be found in the OCNMS, including humpback whales, gray whales, minke whales, orcas, porpoises, dolphins, Steller sea lions, and sea otters.
-Endangered southern resident killer whales inhabit the OCNMS in the winter months.
-Roughly 15% of the OCNMS' area is an Essential Fish Habitat (EFH) Conservation Area, where bottom trawling is not allowed, apart from tribal fishermen.
+Page 5 Endangered southern resident killer whales inhabit the OCNMS in the winter months.
+Acea, where bottom trawling is not allowed, apart from tribal fishermen.
 Bordering the OCNMS to the west are two other EFH areas where bottom trawling is also prohibited.
 The Makah, Quileute, Hoh, and Quinault tribes all have important cultural ties to the OCNMS and depend on its ecological resources.
 Surveyors have recorded evidence of bottom trawling both inside and outside the EFH.